 When the muscles and ligaments supporting a woman’s pelvic organs weaken, the pelvic organs can slip out of place (prolapse).
 Pelvic organ prolapse can worsen over time and you may need surgery to fix it.

-This is due to the fact that the muscles of the perineum, the group of supporting muscles located below the low part of the vaginal opening become thin and the mid-line begins to deviate, thus leading to a weakened, poorly supportive, thinned out perennial body.
+This is due to the fact that the muscles of the perineum, the group of supporting muscles located below the low part of the vaginal opening become thin and the mid-line begins to deviate, thus leading to a weakened, poorly supportive, thinned out perineal body.

 The cause of pelvic wall relaxation is a weakening of the pelvic support structures (see the illustration below).
 The pelvic organs include the vagina, uterus, bladder, and the rectum.
 These organs are kept in place with the help of 3 support systems from muscles, ligament sheets and fascia.

 During the course of childbirth, as the baby journeys through the birth canal, these supports become damaged and tend to become weakened.
 This weakening increasingly worsens, and further on down the line, may cause the pelvic organs to shift from their normal positions.

 The underlying cause of pelvic support faults or defects are: